k-szczeciak/notes/_Projekte_/MarCator/MarCator_check.md

-current process fr marcato:
+current process for marcator:
+- assembly with approx 0,2 mm distance at pinola
--
+- 2D-code scanning for